 On June 7, 2013, the Board of Directors approved the adoption of a Corporate Governance Manual in accordance with SEC Memorandum Circular No. 6 (Series of 2009) dated June 22, 2009.
 On July 15, 2014 and June 2, 2015, the Board of Directors approved the revisions made to the Corporate Governance Manual of the Corporation in accordance with SEC Memorandum Circular No. 9, Series of 2014 as well as the Round Table Discussion initiated by the Securities and Exchange Commission which discussed the Corporate Governance Guidelines for Companies Listed in the Philippine Stock Exchange and the ASEAN Corporate Governance Guidelines.
-Continuous improvement and monitoring of governance and management policies have been undertaken to ensure that the Corporation observes good governance and management practices.
-This is to assure the shareholders that the Corporation conducts its business with the highest level of integrity, transparency and accountability.
+Continuous improvement and monitoring of governance and management policies have been undertaken to ensure that the Corporation conducts its business with the highest level of integrity, transparency and accountability.